 Like everyone else, you turn to Google.
 An Impact Plus report suggests that 61% of marketers named SEO as their top marketing priority.
 And so, it’s a cold, harsh truth that without at least some presence on Google, your business faces a digital uphill battle.

 There are a ton of ways to improve the SEO of your site pages.
 Search engines look for elements including title tags, keywords, image tags, internal link structure, and inbound links (also known as backlinks).
-Search engines also look at site structure and design, visitor behaviour, and other external, off-site factors to determine how highly ranked your site should be in their SERPs.
+Search engines also look at site structure and design, visitor behaviour, and other external, off-site factors to determine how highly ranked your site should be in its SERPs.

 Equestrian saddlery ecommerce personalisation